hbctraining/Training-modules/Tidyverse_ggplot2/lessons/ggplot2.md

 ***
 **Exercises**

-Based on the number of genes associated with each GO term ("term.size" column) we can categorize them in to small, large or medium categories.
-Once we have done that, we want to determine what the spread of p-values is for each category.
-We can do this by drawing a boxplot.
+Based on the number of genes associated with each GO term ("term.size" column) we can categorize them into "small", "large" or "medium" categories.
+Once we have done that, we want to determine what the spread of p-values is for each category; we can do this by drawing a boxplot.

 1. Use the following code to create a new column in `bp_oe` tibble for the new categories.
 	```r